 - : The global amount of feedback.

 Though you set the global reverb feedback level here, each track has its own “send” percentage slider.
 To increase a track’s reverb level: tap on the song grid column header, then adjust theslider.

 Changing sounds is just as much fun as playing them!
 There are 3 Oscillator pages (with generators and envelopes), 1 Noise Generator Page, and 1 Properties Page.
 Change pages with the Prev Page and Next Page buttons.
 Here’s what’s on each:

 Some notes about the sliders:

 Sliders go up/down or left/right, and you can touch anywhere on the strip—not just on the tiny current value!
 Each has a default value indicated by a thick bar.
 Tapping above/below the current value will step up/down.
-For more precision tap, hold, and then drag outside the slider.
+For more precision long-press and then drag outside the slider.